 The angle of departure from the parent segment.

-Azmuth Angle
+Azimuth Angle

-The angle of branch departure relative to the fiber direction and parent segment direction.
+The angle of branch departure relative to the basis formed from fiber direction and parent segment direction.

 Theory

+Theoretical concepts that are needed to understand how AngioFE3 performs vascular growth.
+These concepts need to be understood in order to use AngioFE3 effectivly.

 Segment Growth

-The formula for determining the direction a tip will grow is:

-TipDirection = (1- alpha*dt)* psc + alpha*dt * pdd

-The formula for determining the amount a segment grows is:

-GrowthLength = SegmentVelocity *dt

-These formulas ensure that regardless of the size of dt; the vascular network generated are approximately the same.(the smaller the dt used the closer the vascular networks will be)

-Each component of growth listed below can be composed of multiple sub components.
-This allows for complex interactions between the factors that determine this portion of growth.
+Segment growth is determined in a manner that ensures that the predicted neovascular network morphologies are independent of the chosen timestep.Each component of growth listed below can be composed of multiple sub components.
+This allows for complex interactions between the factors that determine each portion of growth.

 Growth Velocity

+The magnitude at which a tip grows.
 Growth velocity is a function of: position, and time.
 This is used both in determining the timestep size to use and in vascular growth.

 Position Dependent Direction(PDD)

-Position Dependent Direction is a function of: position, and time.
+Numerous local field variables (e.g. ECM fiber anisotropy, cytokine gradients, strain fields) can influence the direction a neovessel grows.
+Position Dependent Direction is a function of position and time that accounts for the field variables that a user would like to influence growth direction.

 Previous Segment Contribution(PSC)

-Previous Segment Contribution is a function of: time, and the previous segment.
+Persistance, i.e. growth in a direction over time is represented by the previous segment contribution.
+The PSC is a function of time and the previous segment’s orientation.

 Alpha(Contribution Mix)

-A function of: position, and time.AutoTimestep Adjustment
+The new direction that a segment grows is determined by a weighted sum of the PDD and PSC.
+Alpha is a scalar in [0-1] and is a function of position and time.

+Segment Growth Equation

+The formulat for determining the direction a tip will grow depends on the user specified mixture method.
+This is either a linear interpolation between the components of two vectors or a linearly scaled rotation from the initial vector to the second.
+More detail is covered in 5.6.AutoTimestep Adjustment

 The plugin adjusts the timestep before it is taken by febio to ensure the timestep is valid for vessel growth.
-This is to prevent vessels from growing through too many elements before the stress from those vessels is revaluated.
+This is to prevent vessels from growing through too many elements before the stress from those vessels is evaluated.
 The adjustment of timestep size will only cut down the step size to the maximum step that can be taken safely.
+Safely is defined as not taking a step that would cause the stress from a tip to skip being evaluated in an element that the tip would pass through.
 This allows the growth of vessels to limit timesteps size in most cases but if mechanics are a limiting factor the step size will remain unchanged.
 The plugin is meant to be used with FEBio’s autostepper.
 Setting dtmax to a load curve is the recommended way to limit timestep size where needed.
+The angio dt max parameter specifies a limit on the maximum time between angio evaluations.
+If contact or external loading are likely cases when FEBio will limit the timestep.

 Growth